-The shop in the Museum of Bricks which you have to walk through at the end of the attraction is pretty big with a wide selection of new sets to purchase, along with older and more unusual sets you wont find anywhere else.
+The shop in the Museum of Bricks which you have to walk through at the end of the attraction is pretty big.
+It has a wide selection of new sets to purchase.
+Along with older and more unusual sets you wont find anywhere else.
 I thought it was pretty expensive so not really worth buying anything just to stuff it in the suitcase to take home.

 Final thoughts on the Museum of Bricks

 Being home to the largest private collection of Lego in the world this museum is worth a visit just to see all the builds.

 Prague seems to be full of small independent Museums like this.
 They don’t come with the whizz and bang of the Museums in the States or UK.
 But they are fun to spend an hour or so.
 Any little Lego lover will love a chance to play here.
 And if you’ve spent a few days exploring Prague it really is good fun to see all the landmarks built out of little bricks.